Southeast Limburgish dialect: Phonology

-As most other dialect of Ripuarian and Limburgish, Southeast Limburgish features a distinction between the thrusting tone (stoottoon, Schärfung or Stoßton), which has a shortening effect on the syllable (not shown in transcriptions in this article) and the slurring tone (sleeptoon, Schleifton).
+As most other dialects of Ripuarian and Limburgish, Southeast Limburgish features a distinction between the thrusting tone (stoottoon, Schärfung or Stoßton), which has a shortening effect on the syllable (not shown in transcriptions in this article) and the slurring tone (sleeptoon, Schleifton).
 In this article, the slurring tone is transcribed as a high tone, whereas the thrusting tone is left unmarked.
 This is nothing more than a convention, as the phonetics of the Southeast Limburgish pitch accent are severely under-researched.
 There are minimal pairs, for example moer /ˈmuːʀ/ 'wall' - moer /ˈmúːʀ/ 'carrot' in the Kerkrade dialect.